 Concrete floors are becoming increasingly popular in homes, businesses and restaurants that want to capture a chic industrial feel while also avoiding the high costs of installing hardwood or natural tile.
 Although stick-on tile is also a popular choice in some areas, with the right tools equipment, you can turn your concrete floor into a smooth, lustrous surface that complements any decor.

-How to Finish Concrete Floors
+Why Finish Concrete Floors

-There are several ways to finish concrete floors.
 Because of tradition, many people assume that they need to have wood floors or tile floors, especially in the home.
 The idea of a concrete floor may sound cold and uninviting — and even uncomfortable — but a finished concrete floor is a beautiful, sleek and modern looking space.

 Finished concrete floors are popular in offices, restaurants, venues and even in luxury hotels and residencies.
 Depending on the kind of finish you are looking for, you may want to stain your concrete floors a certain color, or simply grind, smooth and polish them until they resemble smooth tile.